-Allosteric Inhibition of Bcr-Abl Kinase by High-Affinity Monobody Inhibitors Directed to the SH2-Kinase Interface
+Allosteric Inhibition of Bcr-Abl Kinase by High Affinity Monobody Inhibitors Directed to the Src Homology 2 (SH2)-Kinase Interface

-Bcr-Abl is a constitutively active kinase that causes chronic myelogenous leukemia (CML).
-We have shown that a tandem fusion of two designed binding proteins, termed monobodies, respectively directed to the interaction interface between the SH2 and kinase domains and to the phosphotyrosine-binding site of the SH2 domain inhibits the of Bcr-Abl kinase activity.
+Bcr-Abl is a constitutively active kinase that causes chronic myelogenous leukemia.
+We have shown that a tandem fusion of two designed binding proteins, termed monobodies, directed to the interaction interface between the Src homology 2 (SH2) and kinase domains and to the phosphotyrosine-binding site of the SH2 domain, respectively, inhibits the Bcr-Abl kinase activity.
 Because the latter monobody inhibits processive phosphorylation by Bcr-Abl and the SH2-kinase interface is occluded in the active kinase, it remained undetermined whether targeting the SH2-kinase interface alone was sufficient for Bcr-Abl inhibition.
-To address this question, we generated new, higher-affinity monobodies, with single nanomolar KD values, targeting the kinase-binding surface of SH2.
+To address this question, we generated new, higher affinity monobodies with single nanomolar KD values targeting the kinase-binding surface of SH2.
 Structural and mutagenesis studies revealed the molecular underpinnings of the monobody-SH2 interactions.
-Importantly, the new monobodies inhibited Bcr-Abl kinase activity in vitro and in cells, and they potently induced cell death in CML cell lines.
+Importantly, the new monobodies inhibited Bcr-Abl kinase activity in vitro and in cells, and they potently induced cell death in chronic myelogenous leukemia cell lines.
 This work provides strong evidence for the SH2-kinase interface as a pharmacologically tractable site for allosteric inhibition of Bcr-Abl.